GoogleCloudPlatform/cluster-toolkit/README.md

 sudo cat /var/log/slurm/resume.log
 ```

-An error in `resume.log` simlar to the following indicates a permissions issue
+An error in `resume.log` similar to the following indicates a permissions issue
 as well:

 ```shell